 Prof William Keevil, Professor of Environmental Healthcare, University of Southampton says that ultimately ‘the longer the stay the greater the potential risk to your host.’
 So, try and keep the time you’re visiting to a minimum and largely to ensure they’re ok.

-For longer conversations, it’s a good idea to ensure they’re set up to communicate via telephone or video call.
-If you’re able to, it could be a good idea to buy them a tablet or mobile device to encourage more frequent communication.
+Set up regular routines in which you communicate via telephone or video call.
+If you’re able to, it could be a good idea to buy your loved one a tablet or mobile device to encourage more frequent communication.
 This will help reduce feelings of social isolation and loneliness.

 Should they still go to the doctors?

-As with anything, minimising risks of coronavirus is all about planning ahead.
+As with anything, minimising health risks associated with coronavirus – and any lockdowns – is all about planning ahead.
 This means you need to make sure there’s someone close at hand to help your loved one in the event of them contracting the virus.
 Here are some important areas for which it’s best to think ahead:

-– Plan a routine: As frustrating as the lockdown is, it shouldn’t mean completely letting go of physical activity.
+Plan a routine: As frustrating as a lockdown is, it shouldn’t mean completely letting go of physical activity.
 You should chat with your loved one about adding physical elements in their daily life – even if it’s just a walk around the garden.

 Where can I find the latest information and advice regarding COVID-19?